ivan-magda/swift-claude-code/README.md

 Two-target Swift Package Manager project:

-**Core** is the library — API client, shell executor, agent loop, tools.
+**Core** is the library: API client, shell executor, agent loop, tools.

-**CLI** is just the entry point.
-The executable is called `agent`.
+**CLI** is the entry point.
+The executable is named `agent`.

-Raw HTTP to `POST https://api.anthropic.com/v1/messages` using [AsyncHTTPClient](https://github.com/swift-server/async-http-client).
-Works on both macOS and Linux.
+The agent talks to `POST https://api.anthropic.com/v1/messages` over raw HTTP, built on [AsyncHTTPClient](https://github.com/swift-server/async-http-client).
+It runs on macOS and Linux.

 ## Non-Goals